Standing Bear: Standing Bear v. Crook

 When they reached the Omaha Reservation in Nebraska, they were welcomed as relatives.
 Word of their arrival in Nebraska soon reached the government.
 Under orders from the Secretary of the Interior, Carl Schurz, who also directed the Bureau of Indian Affairs, Brigadier General George Crook had the Ponca arrested for having left the reservation in Indian Territory.
 The army took Standing Bear and the others to Fort Omaha, where they were detained.
 Although the official orders were to return them immediately to Indian Territory, Crook was sympathetic to the Ponca and appalled to learn of the conditions they had left.
 He delayed their return so the Ponca could rest, regain their health, and seek legal redress.

 Crook told the Ponca story to Thomas Tibbles, an outspoken advocate of Native American rights (who had once served under John Brown).
 Tibbles, an editor of the Omaha Daily Herald, publicized the Poncas' story widely.
-The attorney John L. Webster offered his services pro bono and was joined by Andrew J. Poppleton, chief attorney of the Union Pacific Railroad.
+Omaha attorney John Lee Webster offered his services pro bono and was joined by Andrew J. Poppleton, chief attorney of the Union Pacific Railroad.

 They aided Standing Bear, who in April 1879 sued for a writ of habeas corpus in U.S. District Court in Omaha, Nebraska.
 Acting as interpreter for Standing Bear was Susette LaFlesche, an accomplished and educated bilingual Omaha of mixed-race background.
 The case is called United States ex rel.
 Standing Bear v.
 Crook.
 General Crook was named as the formal defendant because he was holding the Ponca under color of law.